-The main was a choice between salmon or a mushroom something, I didn’t quite catch what the air hostess said, but not being a fan of mushroom, I didn’t go for that.
+The main was a choice between salmon or a mushroom something.
+I didn’t quite catch what the air hostess said, but not being a fan of mushrooms, I didn’t go for that.

-Their afternoon tea offering is usually a selection of sandwiches and scones which is also usually delicious.
+Their afternoon tea offering is usually a selection of sandwiches and scones, which are also usually delicious.
 You can see more details of the afternoon tea in my flight reviews below.

 British Airways Lounges

-Below you will find my most recent flight reviews of British Airways European Business Class, you can draw your own conclusions.
+Below you will find our most recent flight reviews of British Airways European Business Class.
+You can draw your own conclusions.

 I regularly fly on British Airways out of London Heathrow to Nice, just have a read of my European British Airways Flight Reviews to find out what the Heathrow route is like, but today I flew from Gatwick.
 Read More.

 I love a British Airways afternoon tea.
 Even when it’s not the greatest in flavor, it fills my stomach and passes the time on the flight.
 Well, my dear traveler, British Airways scones are officially back!
 Read More.

 Yesterday, I flew from London to Geneva on a short-haul British Airways Airbus A319 in Business Class or Club Europe.
 I promised to review and feedback from my latest Club Europe flight regarding the afternoon tea scones situation.
 Read More.